-Our assessment is then interlinked to all other key elements of the framework to ensure that businesses are rewarded if they deliver their customer outcomes and improvements in performance.
+Our assessment is then interlinked to all other key elements of the framework to ensure that a business is rewarded if it delivers its customer outcomes and improvements in performance.

 If we determine the proposal to be unacceptable or to not promote the long-term interests of customers, we may grade a proposal to be Sub-Standard.
 In such cases, the business will be required to submit a new proposal within 6 months.
 A previous determination would remain in place until we make a new determination.
 We expect this to be rare.